Lustre (file system): Release history

 the Lustre client can do zero-copy RDMA read and write from the storage server directly into the GPU memory to avoid an extra data copy from CPU memory and extra processing overhead.

 User Defined Selection Policy (UDSP) allows setting interface selection policies for nodes with multiple network interfaces.

 Lustre 2.16 was released on November 8, 2024 and includes three main features.
 Large network addressing support allows for IPv6 and potentially other large address formats like Infiniband GUIDs beyond to be used for client and server node addressing, in addition to the standard IPv4 addresses.
 The Unaligned and Hybrid Direct IO feature improves performance for applications doing large buffered and direct read/write operations by avoiding overhead in the client page cache.
 The Optimized Directory Traversal (batched statahead) feature improves application workloads that traverse directory hierarchies and access file attributes in a systematic access pattern by prefetching file attributes in parallel from the MDS(es) using bulk RPCs.

+Lustre 2.17 was released on December 28, 2025 and includes three main features, along with numerous other improvements.
+Dynamic NID Configuration allows servers to configure and announce ephemeral network interfaces to clients on virtual networks (VLAN) without having to permanently change the configuration or interrupt running services.
+Enhancements to Nodemaps simplify client isolation and provide additional fine-grained controls on client access, allow multiple (optionally read-only) filesets to be exported per nodemap, and including segregation of root permissions within a nodemap.

+These features are useful for filesystem virtualization in cloud and shared computing environments.
+Improvements to the Hybrid IO implementation improve performance and flexibility for applications performing large amounts of IO.